altmp/altv-docs/articles/changelogs/upcoming.md

 > - voiceInputVolume sets volume in reverse
 > - ladder sync
 > - localplayer micLevel & isTalking getter
+> - mouse cursor stucked in the middle of the screen if input was not set to raw
+> - crash on invalid rml document input
+> - multiple fixes related to the audio api
 > ```

 ## Server